- About

 About Menu Experiences

 Menu Experiences are a chapter’s “choose your own adventure” programming within Built to Lead.
-These programs are for all members to participate in.
-There are six Menu Experience programs categories described below.
+There are seven Menu Experience program categories designed for all brothers’ participation.

-The number of Menu Experience programs required each year depends upon the chapter’s Built to Lead Expectations on the Member Site (in your chapter’s space).
+The number of Menu Experience programs required each year depends upon the chapter’s Built to Lead Expectations sent via email at the beginning of the school year.

 Graduate Engagement